The growing demand for at-home care

 There are many reasons why patients find at-home care suitable to their lifestyle and wellbeing, many of which could potentially result in improved health outcomes.
 At-home care can be:

-1. Convenient for any patient, but especially so for people living with disabilities or chronic conditions.
-It could potentially be less expensive to arrange for an at-home appointment than transportation from a private company or social services.
+1. Convenient.
+At-home care is more convenient for almost any patient, especially so for people with disabilities or chronic conditions.
+It could also potentially be less expensive to arrange for an at-home appointment than transportation from a private company or social services.

-1. A more personal experience for the patient, as the physician can provide them with their full and undivided attention.
+2. Personalized.
+The in-home experience is just inherently more personal for the patient, as the physician can provide them with their full and undivided attention.

-1. A safer way for patients to receive care.
-Patients can potentially reduce the risk of infection or virus transmission by avoiding the doctor’s office and meeting with their physician in their own home.
+3. Safer.
+At-home care can be a safer way for patients to receive care.
+Patients can potentially reduce the risk of infection or virus transmission by avoiding the doctor’s office and meeting with their physician in their own homes.

 What does this mean for the future of at-home care?